Dual complementary polynomials of graphs and combinatorial interpretation on the values of the Tutte polynomial at positive integers: Introduction

 where $\tau(G,t)$ ($=\chi(G,t)/t^{c(G)}$) is the tension polynomial of $G$ and $c(G)$ is the number of connected components.
 Several other combinatorial interpretations were made from various viewpoints: Crapo and Rota's finite field interpretation of $|T_M(1-q^k,0)|$ on a matroid $M$ \cite{Crapo-Rota1}; Stanley's interpretation of $|\chi(G,-t)|=t^{c(G)}|T_G(1+t,0)|$ with $t\geq 1$ \cite{Stanley1} and its dual version on $|\varphi(G,-1)|$ by Green and Zaslavsky \cite{Greene-Zaslvsky1}; Greene's interpretation as the weight enumerator of linear codes \cite{Greene} and its generalization by Barg \cite{Barg} and by Green and Zaslavsky \cite{Greene-Zaslvsky1}; Jaeger's interpretation of linear code and dual code words \cite{Jaeger}; Brylawksi and Oxley's two-variable coloring formula \cite{Brylawski-Oxley}, etc.

 More recently, Kook, Reiner, and Stanton \cite{Kook-Reiner-Stanton} found a convolution formula on the Tutte polynomial of a matroid $M$:

 which was used by Reiner \cite{Reiner1} to give interpretations of $T_M$ and typically of $T_G$ at nonpositive integers or other co-related numbers.
-Kochol \cite{Kochol1,Kochol2} introduced integral tension polynomial $\tau_\mathbbm{z}(G,t)$ and integral flow polynomial $\varphi_\mathbbm{z}(G,t)$, which are closely related to $\tau$ and $\varphi$, and these polynomials led him to define integral and modular tension-flow polynomials in \cite{Kochol3} (however, his definition is problematic and one argument is incorrect; see the remark below).
+Kochol \cite{Kochol1,Kochol2} introduced integral tension polynomial $\tau_{\Bbb Z}(G,t)$ and integral flow polynomial $\varphi_{\Bbb Z}(G,t)$, which are closely related to $\tau$ and $\varphi$, and these polynomials led him to define integral and modular tension-flow polynomials in \cite{Kochol3}.
 Gioan \cite{Gioan} gave combinatorial interpretations of $T_G$ at the special integers $(i,j)$ with $1\leq i,j\leq 2$, using cycle-cocycle reversing systems.
-And the very recent work of Chang, Ma, and Yeh \cite{Chang-Ma-Yeh1} on a new expression of $T_G$, using $G$-parking functions.
+And the very recent work of Chang, Ma, and Yeh \cite{Chang-Ma-Yeh1} on a new expression of $T_G$, using graph parking functions.

 In the present paper, we study systematically the complementary tension-flows (CTF) of a graph $G$ and introduce dual complementary polynomials.
-Fix an orientation $\varepsilon$ (see Section 2) on $G$ to have a digraph $(G,\varepsilon)$ throughout.
-We consider functions $h\in{\Bbb R}^E$ (which are decomposed automatically and uniquely into $h=f+g$ of {\em tension-flows} $(f,g)$, that is, $f$ is a tension and $g$ is a flow of $(G,\varepsilon)$) that satisfy the {\em complementary condition:}
+Fix an orientation $\varepsilon$ (see Section~2) on $G$ to have a digraph $(G,\varepsilon)$ throughout.
+Each function $h\in{\Bbb R}^E$ is decomposed automatically and uniquely into $h=f+g$, where $f$ is a tension and $g$ is a flow of $(G,\varepsilon)$; the ordered pair $(f,g)$ is known as a {\em tension-flow} of $(G,\varepsilon)$.
+We consider those functions $h=f+g\in{\Bbb R}^E$ whose tension-flows $(f,g)$ satisfy the so-called {\em complementary condition:}